andrechristikan/ack-nestjs-boilerplate-docs/features/readme.md

 ## Environment value

-By default ack-nestjs-boilerplate-mongoose have 2 `Environment value`
+By default, ack-nestjs-boilerplate-mongoose has 2 `Environment values`

 ### Production

-* Mongoose debug will not write into console if even `DATABASE_DEBUG` is `true`.
+* Mongoose debug will not write into the console even if `DATABASE_DEBUG` is set to `true`.
-* `DebuggerModule` will not show in console, even logger setting is on.
-But `DebuggerModule` keep write into file log.
+* Even if the logger setting is enabled, the `DebuggerModule` will not appear in the console.
+On the other hand, `DebuggerModule`, keeps writing to the file log
 * Cors origin will allow setting on `src/config/config.middleware.ts`.

 ### Development

-* Mongoose debug will write into console if `DATABASE_DEBUG` is `true`.
+* Mongoose debug will write into the console if `DATABASE_DEBUG` is `true`.
-* `DebuggerModule` will not show in console, and keep write into file log.
+* `DebuggerModule` will not show in the console, and keep writing into file log.
 * Cors origin will always at `*`.

 ## Example environment

 Environment location `.env.example`.
-By default environment will look like this.
+By default, the environment will look like this.

 ```txt
 APP_ENV=development